Woodstock, other McHenry County farmers markets set to open in coming weeks

 “We find a lot of people who are really into mushrooms,” Pat Connolly said.
 “We share techniques, bounce ideas off of other growers.
 It ends up being this little community of growers and buyers who are super interested in mushrooms.”

 Connolly said the variety of sizes and texture of mushrooms are always surprising to him and a big part of why he thinks they’re popular.
-During the pandemic, Connolly switched from teaching music to growing oyster mushrooms, which feed off wood.
+Connolly switched from teaching music to growing oyster mushrooms, which feed off of wood, during the pandemic.

 At least 60% of the Woodstock Farmers Market vendors are run by farmers, and with more than 50 vendors, the market will have more farmers selling this year than ever before, Johnson said.